Exchange-traded note: Credit risk & lack of risk metrics

 ETNs, as debt instruments, are subject to risk of default by the issuing bank as counter party.
-This is the major design difference between ETFs and ETNs: ETFs are only subject to market risk whereas ETNs are subject to both market risk and the risk of default by the issuing bank.
+This is the major design difference between ETFs and ETNs: ETFs are only subject to market risk whereas ETNs are subject to both market risk and the risk of default by the issuer.
 Even though the possibility of default turning into a reality is relatively low, it ought to be measured and accounted for.
-ETN investors will require a credit risk metric that facilitates answer to questions regarding the magnitude of the risk and its variation with time.
-With new players foraying into the ETN space, how will the risk vary by issuer?
-Who will take up the risk evaluation process?
-If and when the ETN sector grows, in order to participate, retail and institutional investors will need a source for ETN key data which is easy to assimilate.
+Given that good risk management practices involve measuring the level of credit risk of an investment that is subject to such a risk, the lack of a centralised credit risk database for ETN issuers may pose a challenge to making the ETN market fully developed, especially in the case of ETNs that are not issued by banks.